betweenbrain/hideitems/README.md

-n experimental plugin that removes list items from your page buffer before they are rendered by the browser.
+An experimental plugin that removes list items from your page buffer before they are rendered by the browser.
 No more is the day of hidden Joomla menus!!!

 To use: